DataDog/integrations-core/wazuh/README.md

 #### Configure syslog message forwarding from Wazuh

   1. Log in to the Wazuh UI.
-Navigate to the Left side Menu.
+Navigate to the left side Menu.
   2. Go to **Server management** > **Settings**.
   3. Click on **Edit configuration**.
   4. Add the following configuration block: